+Implied responsibility has driven me far from my true self.
 Influenced in a patriarchal dominated society I was conditioned to behave, to be responsible, bind my feminine creativity and perform appropriately.
 Braziers are so uncomfortable and for me represent the confines of that conditioning.
 I put a sheet around my bra's then wrapped them in chain and drew them.

 All these objects have me bonded to them in some way.
 The musical, piano and mandolin, instruments of a passion of mine, but I have put them away kept them safe while I be responsible.
-A record.
 The books and paint brushes are a moment of contemplation and memory.
-A record.
 Investigations under the sheets a warm memory shrouded in darkness.
-A record.
-The bras wired and binding, wrapped and tangled amongst themselves remind me of my responsibilities a memory that I have cast off.
-A record.
-Kept as memories gnawing at me with sadness.
-Implied responsibility has driven me far from my true self.
+The bras, conditions I can live without.
 These discoveries that unraveled throughout this exploration were very Cathartic.
-While wrapping things that are precious to me indicating the putting away for safe keeping, I realized my creative originality.
+While wrapping things that are precious to me indicating the putting away for safekeeping, I realized my creative originality.